Inverted Row

 Guide

-3. Reach up and grasp the bar with an overhand grip, hands slightly wider than shoulder-width apart.
+2. Lie on your back underneath the bar, reaching up to grab it with an overhand grip, slightly wider than shoulder-width apart.

-5. Pull your chest towards the bar by retracting your shoulder blades and bending your elbows.
+5. Pull your chest towards the bar by bending your elbows and squeezing your shoulder blades together.

-6. Pause briefly at the top of the movement, ensuring your chest is close to or touching the bar.
+6. Pause briefly when your chest is close to the bar, ensuring your body remains straight.

 7. Slowly lower yourself back to the starting position with control.